rivethorn/nuch-docs/content/index.md

 #description
 A simple and efficient CLI to manage Markdown content and images for Nuxt Content sites.

-Written in Rust, NUCH makes sure your content is always optimized and ready to be deployed.
+Written in Rust, NUCH makes sure your content is easily managed with just a few commands.

 #headline
   :::u-button{.rounded-full }